 Call your doctor and schedule your wellness visit today!

-Plus, members earn $75 in MyHealthPays rewards for completing and annual wellness visit!
+Plus, members earn $50 in MyHealthPays rewards for completing an annual wellness visit!

 Cultural Health Disparities